OSGeo/PROJ/docs/source/community/rfc/rfc-2.rst

-An interesting example to understand how those parameters play together is to use `projinfo -s EPSG:4267 -t EPSG:4326` (NAD27 to WGS84 conversions), and see how specifying desired area of use, spatial criterion, grid availability, etc... affects the results.
+An interesting example to understand how those parameters play together is to use `projinfo -s EPSG:4267 -t EPSG:4326` (NAD27 to WGS84 conversions), and see how specifying desired area of use, spatial criterion, grid availability, etc. affects the results.

+The following command currently returns 78 results:

 ::

     projinfo -s EPSG:4267 -t EPSG:4326 --summary --spatial-test intersects

-returns 78 results

 The createOperations() algorithm also does a kind of "CRS routing".
 A typical example is if wanting to transform between CRS A and CRS B, but no direct transformation is referenced in proj.db between those.
-But if there are transformations between A <--> C and B <--> C, then it is possible to build a concatenated operation A --> C --> B. The typical example is when C is WGS84, but the implementation is generic and just find a common pivot from the database.
-As an example of that, for example there is no direct transformation registered in the EPSG database between EPSG:4326 and EPSG:6668 (JGD2011 - Japanese Geodetic Datum 2011), but there are transformations between those two CRS and JGD2000 (and also Tokyo datum, but that one involves less accurate transformations)
+But if there are transformations between A <--> C and B <--> C, then it is possible to build a concatenated operation A --> C --> B. The typical example is when C is WGS84, but the implementation is generic and just finds a common pivot from the database.
+An example of finding a non-WGS84 pivot is when searching a transformation between EPSG:4326 and EPSG:6668 (JGD2011 - Japanese Geodetic Datum 2011), which has no direct transformation registered in the EPSG database .
+However there are transformations between those two CRS and JGD2000 (and also Tokyo datum, but that one involves less accurate transformations)

 ::

     projinfo -s EPSG:4326 -t EPSG:6668  --grid-check none --bbox 135.42,34.84,142.14,41.58 --summary

     Candidate operations found: 7